 Simple Ways To Turn Your Junk Into Cash

-I bet you just finished your spring cleaning, and your sitting there looking in disgust at the pile of stuff you found in your house that you simply don’t need.
+I bet you just finished your spring cleaning, and you’re sitting there looking in disgust at the pile of stuff you found in your house that you don’t need.

-And this time, you’re determined to keep you clutter under control.
+And this time, you’re determined to keep your clutter under control.

 How do you keep accumulating all that stuff when you really don’t buy that much??
 (At least, that’s what I feel like)

-Well, the good news for us is that there a quite a few simple ways to turn your junk into cash.
+Well, the good news for us is that there are plenty of simple ways to turn your junk into cash.

 You may not want it anymore, but somebody, somewhere does!
 And it’s really easy to do.